 One of my favourite rooms, mainly for its painted ceiling, is the Duchess’ bedroom.
 I also liked way the Flemish stained glass in the chapel casts a multicoloured pattern across the wooden floors and pulpit.

 Other side rooms within the palace are now used for temporary and permanent exhibitions.
-Local artist José de Guimarães’ bright, bold contemporary art contrasts with the thick, austere granite walls.
+When I visited, bright, bold contemporary paintings by renowned local artist José de Guimarães’ contrasted with the thick, austere granite walls.

 See a wealth of UNESCO World Heritage architecture in Guimarães